latin-dict/latin-dict.github.io/docs/hunspell.md

 1. Dictionary by [Karl Zeiler and Jean-Pierre Sutto][1]
 1. Dictionary by [Konrad Kokoszkiewicz][2] (at the very bottom of the page)

 The first dictionary is the most universal, the second contains strictly classical lexicon (to the end of 2nd century AD).
 Each dictionary should work fine with GoldenDict.
-Additionally, they could be used for spellchecking in Libre Office, Chrome, Firefox, &c.
+Additionally, they could be used for spellchecking in LibreOffice, Chrome, Firefox, &c.

 # Setting up